NeuroJSON/jsnirf/JSNIRF_specification.md

-In this specification, we define data containers that are capable of storing SNIRF-based fNIRS data structure, and allow one to convert SNIRF files to JSON and UBJSON based files for easy sharing, parsing and integration.
+In this specification, we define data containers that are capable of storing SNIRF-based fNIRS data structure, and allow one to convert SNIRF files to JSON and BJData based files for easy sharing, parsing and integration.

 The purpose of this document is to

-- define a 1-to-1 mapping between the existing SNIRF data structures to a JSON/UBJSON-based flexible data structure to allow lossless conversion from HDF5 data to JSON/UBJSON data
+- define a 1-to-1 mapping between the existing SNIRF data structures to a JSON/BJData-based flexible data structure to allow lossless conversion from HDF5 data to JSON/BJData data
 - demonstrate a set of flexible mechanisms to extend the capability of the format to accommodate additional physiological, anatomical and multi-modal data